The Visitor Guide

 The Georgian-style terraces in the Garden highlight sweeping views of the Santa Cruz Mountains.
-Their simple design is a contrast to the formal English Renaissance-style garden to the south, which features lush flower beds, yew-lined avenues, and centerpieces like the Sunken Garden
+Their simple design is a contrast to the formal English Renaissance-style garden to the south, which features lush flower beds, yew-lined avenues, and centerpieces like the Sunken Garden.

-The Filoli Estate and Nature Preserve boast a variety of ecosystems within a compact area, including oak-madrone forests, redwood groves, and chaparral.
+The Filoli Estate and Nature Lands boast a variety of ecosystems within a compact area, including oak-madrone forests, redwood groves, and chaparral.
 There are also natural springs and creeks, a reservoir, and cultivated grasslands.

 900 to 1500

 Indigenous Ohlone people maintain a seasonal village in the area.

 Spanish explorers from the Portolá Expedition camp in present-day San Mateo County on their return south from San Francisco Bay.

 The land in this area is used for ranching and logging, as control of the California territory passes through Spanish, Mexican, and American hands.

 The Bourns purchase 709 acres for $89,000 ($2.3 million in 2020 currency).

 Construction of the Filoli House is completed.